-We care deeply about equity and science education and are dedicated to communicating our passion about insects, plants, and natural history, and facilitating diversity, equity, and inclusion in science.
+We care deeply about equity and science education, we strive to be anti-racist, and we are dedicated to communicating our passion about insects, plants, and natural history, and facilitating diversity, equity, and inclusion in science.

-We live and work on unceded traditional territory of the Wazhazhe (“Osage”).
+We live and work on unceded traditional territory of the Kiikaapoi, Sioux, and Osage.

 In the news

 Russell Lab members featured in a Society for Integrative and Comparative Biology video interview!

 Interview with Ashley Lenahan at CNAS NewsWatch on our floral mimicry and bee cognition research!